 One such category that has emerged is self-service business intelligence.
 With self-service BI, business users are able to filter, segment, and analyze their data like never before, without the in-depth technical knowledge that most analytical systems have required in the past.

 Domo’s Eric Buckley interviewed Wayne Eckerson to answer just that.
 Read below to hear Wayne’s answers to some fundamental questions regarding self-service analytics & BI in today’s market.

 Who is Wayne Eckerson?

 Wayne Eckerson is Principal Consultant at the Eckerson Group, and has been a thought leader in the self-service business intelligence and analytics space for the past 15 years.
 Wayne specializes in coaching businesses to leverage data and technology for better insights and results.

 What is self-service business intelligence?

 Wayne often starts his consulting engagements at this point, asking, “who are your users?
 Both on your team, and out in the business units doing BI of any sort, in terms of creating as well as consuming?”

 Wayne continues to explain that “a manager might see it as the ability to roll down on, pivot, or sort data in a chart.
 A developer might see it as the ability to build their own analytics system from the ground-up.
-It’s imperative for your technologies and processes to have the flexibility to suit each unique need on your user spectrum, and the supporting strategy to deliver that flexibility to every single user.”
+It’s imperative for our technologies and processes to have the flexibility to suit each unique need on your user spectrum and the supporting strategy to deliver that flexibility to every single user.”

 How do you develop a self-service framework?